See no-reserve auctionActive return on investment

 See principal-agent problemKill fee - A feature common to freelance writing contracts.
 It ensures that a partial payment will be made to authors whose work has been requested but is not ultimately used.
 Lagging indicator - Evidence that can be used to support a conclusion but is only available after the fact.
 Laissez-faire - A method of market governance characterized by limited government involvement.
 Law of demand - As the price of a good rises, the demand for that good will fall.
 Note that there are exceptions to this law (such as Veblen goods).
 Law of one price - A theory that a given item will sell at the same price in different markets.
 Transportation and many other costs are often assumed to be zero.
 Law of supply - As the price of an offering increases, the quantity supplied will increase.
 Leading indicator - Evidence that can be used to predict an occurence.
 Liability - An obligation or debt that is owed to another party.
 Liquidity - The ease and efficiency of converting a good into currency.
 A cashier's check is highly liquid.
 A rare piece of artwork is not.
 List price

 See manufacturer's suggested retail priceLock-in - The switching costs that customers experience when moving from an existing product to an alternative.
 The higher the switching costs, the more pricing power a vendor has over existing customers.
 Note that switching costs need not be monetary in nature.
 Loot box - An item that provides players with something of value within a video game.
 The nature of the value provided is often unknown to the player and randomly selected by the game.
 Loot boxes are purchased with either real or in-game currency and are commonly found in free-to-play games.
 Loss leader - A good sold at a price below the current market cost.
 This pricing is often used to lure shoppers into a store so that they are more likely to buy the vendor's other products.
 Low touch - A sales process that does not require significant human interaction.
+Make it rain - Slang terminology to express an eagerness to spend significant sums of money.
+The idiom refers to the visual appearance of paper currency, when thrown into the air by a spendthrift individual.
 Manufacturer's suggested retail price - A price suggested by the producer of a good.
 It can act as a pricing anchor as sellers will find it difficult to charge more than this price and will often be reluctant to charge less.
 MAP - A price floor for vendors.
 There is often an implicit threat that manufacturers will cease supplying vendors who advertise prices below the specified floor.
 Marginal cost - The additional cost of producing one more unit.
 This cost will approach the variable cost of production as the quantity produced increases.
 Marginal product of labor - The increased output produced when one aditional person is hired.
 Note that this can be negative.
 Market cap - An estimation of the value of a company.
 It is equal to the shares outstanding multiplied by the share price.
 Market capitalization

 See market capMarket for lemons - The paper that earned economist George Akerlof a Nobel Prize.
 It predicted that all honest used car firms would be forced to leave the market if buyers (but not sellers) could not differentiate between good and bad used cars.
 Market power